mavvos/SpotifyGlobal/README.md

 On the download page there's an executable version (.exe), download it, double click and you're good to go!

-If you are trying to run the Python version, clone this repository:
+If you are trying to run the Python script, you'll need Python version 3.6 or newer, then clone this repository:
 ```
 git clone https://github.com/mavvos/SpotifyGlobal.git
 ```

-Make you have the required modules installed.
+Make sure you have the required modules installed.
 Inside the cloned directory run:
 ```
 pip install -r requirements.txt
 ```

-Then inside the SpotifyGlobal directory run SpotifyGlobal.py
+Inside the SpotifyGlobal directory run SpotifyGlobal.py

 #
 <h3>📂 Your First Time Opening</h3>